Generic Name: clotrimazole (kloe-TRIM-a-zole)

 - An extra patient leaflet is available with Mycelex-7 inserts.
 Talk to your pharmacist if you have questions about this information.

-- Mycelex-7 inserts is for vaginal use only.
+- Mycelex-7 inserts are for vaginal use only.
 Do not use it rectally or take by mouth.

 - Using the applicator provided, insert 1 suppository high into the vagina at bedtime for 7 days.